-We would accept that these two last steps be completed after the end of registration period.
+We would accept that these last steps be completed after the end of registration period.

-A letter from your academic department or a final transcript attesting to such completion is required before you begin the law program.
+A letter from your academic department or a final transcript attesting to program completion is required before you begin the BCL/LLB Program.

 These guidelines reflect the structure of most graduate programs.
 It is your responsibility to ensure you fulfill your condition(s) of admission to the Faculty of Law.

-Why have you been admitted under this condition?
+Why have you been admitted with a condition?

-Our B.C.L./LL.B. program is offered on a full-time basis.
-Due to the demanding nature of the first year of our program in particular, the Faculty must be satisfied that you will devote your studies solely to our program.
-The Faculty does not permit students to be registered in our B.C.L./LL.B. program and another university program concurrently.
-Nor does the Faculty permit its students to register in our program on a part-time basis with a view to completing graduate studies while taking courses in our Faculty.
-Furthermore, the Faculty does not permit students to take leave from our program in order to complete a graduate program.
+Our BCL/LLB Program is a full-time program of study.
+Due to the demanding nature of first year in particular, the Faculty must be satisfied that you will devote your time to succeeding in our program.
+The Faculty does not permit students to be registered in our BCL/LLB Program and another university program concurrently.
+Nor does the Faculty permit students to register in our program on a part-time basis with a view to completing other programs of studies while taking courses in our Faculty.
+Finally, the Faculty does not permit students to take leave from our program in order to complete a graduate program.

-What will happen if I cannot meet this condition?
+What will happen if I am not able to meet this condition?

-As explained in your letter of admission, in order to secure your admission to our program, you must complete French language instruction prior to registration to our Faculty.
-The French language course must be completed before the end of the registration period (end of August).
+If your offer letter indicated a condition to complete French language instruction prior to registration in our program, the course must be completed before the end of the registration period (end of August).

-- The course must be university-level (usually 300-level) classified as High Intermediate;
+- The course must be equivalent to a university level 300-, or be classified as High Intermediate;

-- Courses focused on strictly grammar or strictly on conversation would NOT meet the condition;
+- Courses focused strictly on grammar or conversation do NOT meet the condition;

 - The course must be graded (i.e. evaluation based on attendance or pass/fail is not acceptable);